Upgrading to v4

 Now, each context has it's own sandbox.
 Extensions may want to add methods to these scopes:

-• expose_to_template :external_name => :internal_name will create a external_name method which maps to the extension's public internal_name method.
+expose_to_application :external_name => :internal_namewill create anapp.external_namemethod which maps to the extension's publicinternal_namemethod.
+This should probably never be used outside of Middleman core (app.dataprimarily), but it's here if you need it.expose_to_config :external_name => :internal_namewill create aexternal_namemethod which maps to the extension's publicinternal_namemethod.
+This method will be available insideconfig.rb.expose_to_template :external_name => :internal_namewill create aexternal_namemethod which maps to the extension's publicinternal_namemethod.
 This method will be available inside the templating engines.
-This is very similar to the helpers method (which still exists), but this version will auto-bind the method into your extension context.
+This is very similar to thehelpersmethod (which still exists), but this version will auto-bind the method into your extension context.

 Simple Resource Creation

-manipulate_resource_list is great, but often more complex than most extensions need.
-Now, we have a way to simply create a resource with string contents.
+manipulate_resource_list is great, but often more complex than most extensions

-• resources :more_pages will call the more_pages method inside your extension.
+resources :more_pageswill call themore_pagesmethod inside your extension.
 That method is expected to return a Hash where the keys are the output URLs and the values are either a String of a Symbol representing another internal method.

 resources :more_pages